 Transaction Fees - A charge for each purchase made on your e-commerce store.
 The pricing structure for these fees differ per gateway.
 A popular structure is to charge a percentage of the purchase price plus a flat fee.
 For example, 2.9% of the purchase price plus $0.30 per transaction.

 Spree enables you to utilize the payment method of choice for your e-commerce store.
 We have two preferred payment gateway partners and a long list of payment gateways that are supported by default in Spree.
-We also enable you to add a custom payment gateway, as well as offer offline payment options such as checks and purchase orders.
+We also enable you to add a custom payment gateway and offer offline payment options such as checks and purchase orders.

 Read through the following explanatory text to add one of the supported payment gateways as a payment method on your store.